 November 20, 2024

 Carbon Emissions in the AEC industry: Evolving to a greener future

-In this post, we discuss Carbon Emissions in the AEC industry and its Building Carbon Footprint.
-We also present the differences between Embodied Carbon versus Operational Carbon.
+This post discusses Carbon Emissions in the AEC industry.
+It also presents the differences between Embodied Carbon vs Operational Carbon.

+November 20, 2024